 - When a person makes a request to inspect or make copies or images of original public records, the bill permits the custodian to charge a fee for the time required for the custodian to supervise the handling of the records, when such supervision is necessary to protect the integrity or security of the original records.

-Section 5 repeals the existing criminal misdemeanor offense and penalty for a willful and knowing violation of CORA.
+Section 7 repeals the existing criminal misdemeanor offense and penalty for a willful and knowing violation of CORA.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)